pertusa/ap/docs/fsl_assignment.md

 1. Review and understand the code in the class `OmniglotEpisodicDataset`.
 The sampled batch is partitioned into support, i.e. the per-task training data, and query, i.e. the per-task test datapoints.
 The support will be used to calculate the prototype of each class and query will be used to compute the distance to each prototype.

 2. Complete the code with **TODO** marks in the `train` function.
-For implementing \(p_\theta\) you can use the Pytorch function `CrossEntropyLoss`, since it is a combination of softmax and cross-entropy.
-Specifically, `CrossEntropyLoss(x, y) := H(one_hot(y), softmax(x))`, where `one_hot` is a function that takes an index \(y\), and expands it into a one-hot vector.
+For implementing \(p_\theta\) you can use directly the Pytorch function `CrossEntropyLoss`, since it is a combination of softmax and cross-entropy.
+Specifically, `CrossEntropyLoss(x, y) := H(one_hot(y), softmax(x))`, where `one_hot` is a function that takes an index \(y\) and expands it into a one-hot vector.

 3. Run the training cell.
 After 20 epochs, the average loss when running in Google colab should be similar to 0.017.

 4. Complete the code with **TODO** marks in the `evaluate` function.
-As this is for inference, instead of the loss function you should use `argmax` to obtain the predicted labels.
+For inference, instead of the loss function you should use `argmax` to obtain the predicted labels.

 5. Run the evaluation code.
 In Colab, the accuracy should be close to 98.66%.

 6. Answer the questions at the end of the notebook and discuss the results.

 ## Few-shot learning using OpenAI GPT